-nb&a group is very proud to support a number of charities and not for profit organisations, together with a children's charity operating overseas.
+nb&a group is very proud to support a number of charities and not for profit organisations.
 We wish them all the very best in their endeavours.

 NDVS is a community based, not for profit organistion providing support and assistance to women and children experiencing domestic and family violence.
 Their vision is for women and children affected by domestic and family violence to receive high quality 'wrap around' support services.
 They provide early intervention and prevention programs, direct service support and an extensive outreach service to make contact with families as easy and safe as possible.

 Hope’s Room Ltd provides peer support for families suffering stress, depression or anxiety in the perinatal period.
 Our trained peer support workers run peer support groups that allow parents to share their stories of perinatal mental illness in a safe and respectful environment.
 Hope’s Room Ltd is an advocate of understanding and compassion, so we also organise community events that raise awareness of the issue of perinatal mental illness, including our annual Trivia Night, nights at the theatre and a soon to be announced Guinness World Records attempt.

 The foundation sees its role in the community as assisting educators and parents in the education of children about their personal safety by funding the development of child safety educational resources; assisting young victimsof crime through financial support, in addition to that provided by Government agencies; and empowering all Australians to make their own local communities safer places for children.